 What do you plan to do after college?

 Why are you a good candidate?

-Remember… to be considered for scholarships you must have applied for admission to UW-Richland.
-To obtain a UW-Richland Scholarship Application, contact the UW-Richland Office of Student Services by e-mail at email@example.com or by phone at (608) 647-6186, Extention 264.
-Or download a Scholarship Application form.
-Mail your completed application by APRIL 1 to:
+To be considered for scholarships you must have applied for admission to UW-Richland.
+To obtain a UW-Richland Scholarship Application, contact the UW-Platteville Richland Solution Center by e-mail at email@example.com or by phone at 608-647-6186, ext.
+264. You can also download a Scholarship Application form.
+Mail your completed application by April 1 to:

 1200 Highway 14 West

 Students who have earned more than 60 credits may not be eligible for continuing student scholarships because most will have completed their AA&S degree at that point.
 Transferring Student Scholarships are offered through the UW-Richland Scholarship Program.